7th Pay Commission: No April Fool prank this! Here are authentic updates you should know

-A number of stories about the implementation of 7th Pay Commission recommendations are doing the rounds on the internet.
+7th pay Commission – Latest news today 2018: A number of stories about the implementation of 7th Pay Commission recommendations are doing the rounds on the internet.
 However, not all of them provide concrete details about the implementation of the recommendations.
 Much to the disappointment of lakhs of Central government employees, who are demanding hike beyond the pay commission recommendations, the government has so far made no declaration about taking their demand into consideration.
-Though the Central government employees may be feeling cheated, it can’t be ruled out that the government may change its stand and provide relief being sought by its staff, especially in view of 2019 general elections.
+Though the Central government employees may be feeling disappointed, it can’t be ruled out that the government may change its stand and provide relief being sought by its staff, especially in view of 2019 general elections.

 Here are five latest updates related to 7th Pay Commission recommendations you should know: